The Sheriff's Office Radio Technology Section is charged with the acquisition, installation, testing, and ongoing maintenance of

 Domestic Security Task Force (RDSTF) Region 5, the Orlando Metro Urban Area Security Initiative (UASI), and the Florida Region 9

 Committee, that is tasked with developing and implementing statewide plans for the 851-854 MHz, 764-806 MHz, and 4.9 GHz public

 safety radio spectrum.
 Recent efforts include involvement in the national public safety broadband network "FIRSTNET" implementation

-other incident response equipment.
-Our team is trained and certified in Incident Command System (ICS), National Incident Management
+emergency lighting/power and other incident response equipment.
+Our team is trained and qualified in Incident Command System (ICS), National Incident Management System (NIMS),

-System (NIMS), and the team contains several certified communications unit leaders (COML), communications technicians (COMT), technical specialists, and tactical medical staff ratings (EMT).
+and the team contains several qualified communications unit leaders (COML), communications technicians (COMT), technical specialists, and tactical medical staff ratings (EMT).

-Recent deployments include Major hurricanes in and outside of Florida, The Leesburg Bikefest, Arts and Craft Festivals, numerous sporting events, and recent visits to Lake and Sumter County by dignitaries.
+Recent deployments include Major hurricanes in and outside of Florida, The Leesburg Bikefest, Arts and Craft Festivals, sporting events, and recent visits to Lake and Sumter County by dignitaries.

-Sheriff(s), and three (3) volunteer program members who are highly trained in the telecommunications field.
+and several volunteer program members who are highly trained in the telecommunications field.